-And it is unique, finally, in its absolute renunciation of all that is embodied in our concept of humanity."3 contemporary, "evolving standards of decency that mark the progress of a maturing society."4 must not be imposed in an arbitrary and capricious manner.
+And it is unique, finally, in its absolute renunciation of all that is embodied in our concept of humanity."3

+The second principle is that the constitutionality of a punishment is to be judged by contemporary, "evolving standards of decency that mark the progress of a maturing society."

+And third, viewing how the sentencing system operates as a whole, the death penalty must not be imposed in an arbitrary and capricious manner.
 Justices Stewart and White issued the decisive opinions in Furman that represent the Court's holding - the common denominator among the concurring opinions constituting the majority.5 Justice Stewart explained it this way: